jotavare/ft_printf/README.md

 - No more than 25 lines per function and 5 functions per file
 - No assigns and declarations in the same line (unless static)
 - No more than 5 variables in 1 function
+- ...
 ```

-These are some of the rules. <a href="https://github.com/jotavare/jotavare/blob/main/42/pdf/en_norm.pdf">Click here</a> for more information on 42 norms.
+<a href="https://github.com/jotavare/jotavare/blob/main/42/pdf/en_norm.pdf">Click here</a> for more information on 42 norms.

 ## TESTERS
 * [Francinette](https://github.com/xicodomingues/francinette)